Currently set to Index

 Since you can change the price, you may unlock higher profit margins.

-Smaller profit margins mean you need to sell more product.
+Smaller profit margins mean you need to sell more products.

 What is the Difference Between White Label and Private Label?